ViolinGamer/KHShuffler/README.md

 ## Quick Start

 ### 1. Launch the Application
-- Double-click `BetterGameShuffler.exe`
+- Run `BetterGameShuffler.exe`
-- No .NET installation required (self-contained)

 ### 2. Add Your Games
-1. Start your games first (they can run simultaneously)
+1. Start your games first, I recommend clicking on New Game in each game to prevent accidentally pressing "Back" on the title screen during shuffling
 2. Click "Refresh" to scan for running games
-3. Select games from the list and click "Add Selected"
+3. Select games from the list and click "Add"
 4. Games will be automatically color-coded by engine type:
-   - ** Blue = Unity games** (advanced audio stopping)
+   - ** Blue = Unity games** (Unity-specific suspension)
-   - ** Red = Square Enix games** (gentle priority-only)
+   - ** Red = Square Enix games** (gentle priority-only suspension)
    - ** White = UE4/Other games** (standard thread suspension)
-   - ** Yellow = No-suspend mode** (minimal intervention)
 5. If you're playing GBA Chain of Memories (through Bizhawk) or Dark Road (through Bluestacks), make sure to set the graphics renderer to OpenGL.
-If you're using Direct9/DirectX, the game will crash.
+If you're using DirectX, the game will crash.
 6. If you're playing Melody of Memory, you will need to pause and unpause the game if you're in the middle of the song to resync the music with the gameplay.
 I'm hoping to fix this in the future, but no promises.

 ### 3. Configure Settings